raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ---/hint---
 ---hint---
 Then create a new function to handle the calculation.
-This should take the time period of the measurement as an input and use the formula above to work out the speed.
+This should take the time period of the measurement (in seconds) as an input and use the formula above to work out the speed.

 ```python
 def calculate_speed(time_sec):